chaostoolkit/chaostoolkit-documentation/sources/index.md

-The Chaos Toolkit aims at simplifying your journey through the [Principles of Chaos Engineering][principles] and more generally considers that you should embrace continuously observe and poke your system to empower your team in face of adversity.
+The Chaos Toolkit aims at simplifying your journey through the [Principles of Chaos Engineering][principles] and more generally considers that you should embrace continuously observing and poking your system to empower your team in face of adversity.

 ## Come join the Chaos Toolkit community